-By Steve Creasey and asked if I could get some comments from him after the game.
-I knew he really busy, managing a team of 4 and 5 year olds.
+really busy, man-Williams aging a team of 4 and 5 year olds.

 My first photo idea was to take a shot from inside the Vols' dugout.
 This would provide a nice behind-thescenes view.
 Team moms graciously let me in.
 I politely suggested to a few curious players to keep their focus on the game and pay in the grass in shallow cenno attention to me.
-With camera in hand, I field and took a variety of old Tanner Creasey playing headed out to Powell Levi photos.
-I also made some with his bubble gum and In the bottom of the first inning, a fearless tee-baller slid headfirst into home plate.
-I missed getting a picture of it, but made a note of the coach's reaction: "Hey Pete Rose," he This would become shouted out to the young- Later in the game, the I introduced myself to Vols' Fischer Watson pulled PV Coach Justin off a double play, making a tag out at first base and running with the ball to the plate to tag out another Cub.
+PV Coach Justin off a double play, making a tag out at first base and running with the ball to the plate to tag out another Cub.
 Good defense.
 I won't soon forget the was about to get expression on the face of one tee-baller as he ran past me on his way back to the Vols' dugout after sliding into home.
 He had gotten his uniform pants dirty from the slide and I could tell he was proud of it.
 He wasn't about to brush off the dirt.
 It was a symbol of being a ball player.
 For a while I took a seat terfield and took pictures.
-It I moved around on the was here I noticed 4-yearpulling a string of it from his mouth.
+It I moved around on the was here I noticed 4-year-With camera in hand, I field and took a variety of old Tanner Creasey playing headed out to Powell Levi photos.
+I also made some with his bubble gum and pulling a string of it from his mouth.
 This would make a great photo, I thought.
 But when Tanner noticed me preparing to take his picture, the gum fell out of his mouth and on to the ground.
 'No, don't put that back in your mouth,' said a nearby assistant coach.
-I had some bubble gum Continue on page 4

-The tone for good sportsmanship is set with pregame handshakes,
+The tone for good sportsmanship is set with pregame handshakes, notes.